sahahn/BPt/docs/dataset.rst

 a DataFrame (therefore losing all of the Dataset's metadata), or renaming columns, which may cause internal errors and metadata loss.

-Safe original pandas functions to use are typically ones that you can call inplace = True!

 .. _Dataset: